catjacks38/ImageSteganography/README.md

 ## What does each Method do?
 1. The "append" method archives a folder in zip format, and appends it to the start of the image.
 The "append" method will not change the pixels in the image, but it will increase the file size from the original image.
 2. The "dataToPix" method converts the data in the original source file to pixels that are written onto the image.
 This method does not increase the file size of the image, but it will change the pixels in the image.
+3. The "dataToChannel" method encodes the data into a specific channel.
+This method is less efficient than the "dataToPix" method, but it changes the pixel data of the image less.
+This should not increase image size too much.
+I would suggest saving the image in a non-lossy image format—like bitmap or png.

 ## How to View the Hidden Data:
 ### If the image uses the "append" method: